This page is for state secondary schools in London or Birmingham.

 CPD (CONTINUING PROFESSIONAL DEVELOPMENT) FOR TEACHERS

-Discounted CPD sessions on A Midsummer Night’s Dream are offered online in the Autumn term, with some sessions available at Shakespeare’s Globe from January 2021.
+Discounted CPD sessions on A Midsummer Night’s Dream are offered online, with some sessions available at Shakespeare’s Globe.

 Includes an online/onsite tour of the Globe Theatre and a 120 minute interactive workshop packed with inspiring ways to teach the play in a fun and supportive environment.
 Sessions are led by an experienced Globe Education Practitioner and cover transferable teaching methods that can be used to teach any Shakespeare play.